-Some older non-HD cameras wouldn’t be desirable as you would see much when the time comes to review footage for any given needed situation.
+Some older non-HD cameras wouldn’t be desirable as you would see much when reviewing footage for any given situation.

 So it goes without saying that anyone would want the best resolution possible when choosing a camera.
 The best resolution is suited for the budget, that is.

 Yes, some CCTV cameras can record sound using built-in microphones, but not all cameras have this capability.
 Legal considerations vary, so it’s important to understand local regulations regarding audio recording.

 Not all CCTV cameras can deliver audio with the feed.
 Some models don’t have this feature, and it’s essential to check to see if the one you are looking to buy has sound capabilities if it’s something you need.

 I would recommend getting CCTV cameras with audio.
 It’s better to have it and not need it but have it when you need it.
 You simply never know.